 Dean of the Faculty of Arts, Masaryk University announces an open competition for:

-Full-time research fellowship for a computational linguist or NLP specialist in an ERC-funded digital research project on medieval heresy and inquisition
+Full-time (part-time negotiable) research fellowship for a data scientist in an ERC-funded research project in computational history and social science

 Department: Centre for the Digital Research of Religion, Department for the Study of Religions, Faculty of Arts, Masaryk University

 Work time: 100% (part time is negotiable within the hiring process)

 Duration: 31 August 2022 (first contract), 31 August 2026 (very probable extension based on performance review)

 Deadline for applications: 30 April 2021 23:59 CET (UTC+1)

 The Dissident Networks Project (DISSINET, https://dissinet.cz/, principal investigator Dr. David Zbíral) – an ERC Consolidator Grant-funded research initiative based at Masaryk University (Brno, Czech Republic) – offers a fellowship for a data scientist.
 The successful applicant will participate as a fully-fledged research fellow in an interdisciplinary research project between computing, social science, and the humanities which studies the social, spatial, and discursive patterns of medieval dissidence and inquisition through various computational approaches including social network analysis, geospatial data analysis, and natural language processing.
 The team will include a specialist in each of those fields.
 Historians in the team will work on transforming premodern sources into rich structured data on human interactions in dissident religious cultures of the past and on inquisitorial trials.
 The target volume of manually collected data is ca. 20,000 persons, 5,000 locations, 200,000 richly structured statements, and 2,000,000+ individual data points.
 Another extensive layer of data will be provided by natural language processing.